ibara/8088ify/README.md

 Line separation with `!` is detected but not properly used.
 Split those lines before running `8088ify`.

+No macro facilities.
+Preprocess your assembly before running it through `8088ify`.

 License
 -------
 ISC License.
 See `LICENSE` for details.